A parabolic flow of balanced metrics: Introduction

 where $s_{\omega}$ is the scalar curvature of the metric $\omega$ (see \cite{chen}).
 The flow has the following equation

 The evolution equation \eqref{calabi-flow} can be alternatively rewritten in terms of positive $(n-1,n-1)$-forms as

 where $\rho_t$ is the Ricci form of $\varphi(t)$ and $\varphi_0=*_{\omega_0}\omega_0$.
 Flow \eqref{calabi-flow-balanced} still makes sense in the balanced case when we replace $\rho_t$ with the Ricci form of the Chern connection.
-But it turns out that \eqref{calabi-flow-balanced} is not still parabolic when it is extended to the context of balanced metrics and because of this reason we modify of \eqref{calabi-flow-balanced} in the balanced case as follows. \\ Let $M$ be an $n$-dimensional complex manifold and $\varphi_0$ be a positive closed $(n-1,n-1)$-form on $M$.
+But it turns out that \eqref{calabi-flow-balanced} is not still parabolic when it is extended to the context of balanced metrics and because of this reason we modify of \eqref{calabi-flow-balanced} in the balanced case as follows.

+Let $M$ be an $n$-dimensional complex manifold and $\varphi_0$ be a positive closed $(n-1,n-1)$-form on $M$.
 We consider the following flow of balanced structures $\varphi$ on $M$

 where is the modified Bott-Chern Laplacian and $*_t$ and $\rho_t$ are the Hodge operator and the Chern Ricci form induced by $\varphi(t)$.
-The modified Bott-Chern Laplacian is an elliptic $4$-order operator whose kernel describes the Bott-Chern cohomology of a Hermitian manifold.
+The modified Bott-Chern Laplacian is an elliptic $4$-order operator whose kernel describes the Bott-Chern cohomology of an Hermitian manifold.
 The Bott-Chern cohomology is defined as